mobbr/mobbr-api-v1/payments/README.md

 **Arguments**

     data                : email,URL,JSON,username
-    amount *optional*    : positive floating point
+    amount (=NULL)      : positive floating point
-    currency *optional*  : ISO-code
+    currency (=NULL)    : ISO-code
-    invoiced *optional*  : TRUE or FALSE, will only pay recipients that have complete profiles annotated *optional* : TRUE or FALSE, leaves internal bookkeeping in (fields starting with a .) referrer *optional*  : URL, the origin of the payment
+    invoiced (=FALSE)   : TRUE or FALSE, will only pay recipients that have complete profiles annotated (=TRUE)   : TRUE or FALSE, leaves internal bookkeeping in (fields starting with a .) referrer (=NULL)    : URL, the origin of the payment

 **Example 1**, previewing only recipients of a payment to a Github URL, no amount or currency specified.